K–12 education in the United States: Extracurricular activities

 A major characteristic of American schools is the high priority given to sports, clubs, and activities by the community, the parents, the schools, and the students themselves.
 Extracurricular activities are educational activities not falling within the scope of the regular curriculum but under the supervision of the school.
 Extracurriculars at the high school age (15–18) can be anything that doesn't require a high school credit or paid employment, but simply done out of pleasure or to also look good on a college transcript.
 Extracurricular activities for all ages can be categorized under clubs, art, culture and language, community, leadership, government, media, military, music, performing arts, religion, role play/fantasy, speech, sports, technology, and volunteer, all of which take place outside of school hours.
 These sorts of activities are put in place as other forms of teamwork, time management, goal setting, self-discovery, building self-esteem, relationship building, finding interests, and academics.
 These extracurricular activities and clubs can be sponsored by fundraising, or by the donation of parents who give towards the program in order for it to keep running.
 Students and Parents are also obligated to spend money on whatever supplies are necessary for this activity that are not provided for the school (sporting equipment, sporting attire, costumes, food, instruments).
 These activities can extend to large amounts of time outside the normal school day; home-schooled students, however, are not normally allowed to participate.
 Student participation in sports programs, drill teams, bands, and spirit groups can amount to hours of practices and performances.
 Most states have organizations that develop rules for competition between groups.
 These organizations are usually forced to implement time limits on hours practiced as a prerequisite for participation.
 Many schools also have non-varsity sports teams; however, these are usually afforded fewer resources and less attention.

 Sports programs and their related games, especially football and basketball, are major events for American students and for larger schools can be a major source of funds for school districts.

 High school athletic competitions often generate intense interest in the community.

 In addition to sports, numerous non-athletic extracurricular activities are available in American schools, both public and private.
-Activities include Quizbowl, musical groups, marching bands, student government, school newspapers, science fairs, debate teams, and clubs focused on an academic area (such as the Spanish Club) or community service interests (such as Key Club).
+Activities include Quizbowl, musical groups, marching bands, student government, school newspapers, science fairs, debate teams, and clubs focused on an academic area (such as the Spanish Club), community service interests (such as Key Club), or professional networking (such as Future Business Leaders of America or TLEEM).